Get Free Energy Saving LED Light Bulbs Under Victorian Government Scheme

 |YEAR||AMOUNT OF CERTIFICATES (VEECs)||TONNES OF CO2-E GHG ABATEMENT|

 |2017||5.9 million||5.9 million|

 Free Energy Saving Light Bulbs under Government Scheme in Victoria

-The free energy-saving light bulbs under the government scheme enable Victorian homeowners to replace incandescent bulbs, CFLs, and halogen downlights with their LED counterparts for absolutely no charge.
+Free energy-saving light bulbs under the government scheme enable Victorian homeowners to replace incandescent bulbs, CFLs, and halogen downlights with their LED counterparts for absolutely no charge.

-Replacing halogen or incandescent light bulbs with free light bulbs (LEDs) offers a substantial reduction in your electricity bill.
+Replacing halogens or incandescent light bulbs with free light bulbs (LEDs) offers a substantial reduction in your electricity bill.
 The actual reduction number depends on the number and type of bulbs replaced, the operating time of lights, and corresponding units of electricity saved by the new LED lights.
 The following table shows the running cost of various lights to deliver the same output as a 100W incandescent globe.